 Irritable Bowel Syndrome, IBS, is a very common disorder.
 The American College of Gastroenterology estimates that 10-15% of Americans suffer from IBS.
-IBS affects the gastrointestinal tract and includes symptoms such as abdominal cramping, changes in frequency of bowel movements, gas and bloating.
+IBS affects the gastrointestinal tract and includes symptoms such as abdominal cramping, changes in the frequency of bowel movements, gas and bloating.

 There is no “one” cause, but rather many factors that likely contribute to the onset of IBS.
 Our gut bacteria—especially the good bacteria called probiotics—play a central role.
 Several studies have shown that IBS is associated with an imbalance in our gut bacteria, often an overgrowth of bad bacteria and that symptoms can be improved by taking a high quality, multispecies and multistrain probiotic supplement.

-In this post, we’ll take a look at what IBS is, some of the most common symptoms across the different types of IBS, possible causes, and how use of probiotics could help.
+In this post, we’ll take a look at what IBS is, some of the most common symptoms across the different types of IBS, possible causes, and how the use of probiotics could help.

 What is IBS?